SNF-Root/VPD-ICPMS/README.md

 </details>

 ## Manufacturing and Assembly

-The VPD scanner has two parts; assembling the scanner and building its enclosure.
-Each can be made independently of the other, making it convienent to split up amongst multiple people or parallelize.
+The VPD scanner has two sub assmblies; the scanner and the enclosure.
+Each can be built independently of the other, making it convienent to split up amongst multiple people.

 There are XX 3D prints requried for this project.
-To minimize the amount of time spent waiting for 3D prints to finish, we recommend printing parts (regardless of what printer you use) as soon you begin on the project.
+To minimize the amount of time spent waiting for 3D prints to finish, we recommend printing parts as soon you begin on the project.

-Tehcnically, you can 3D print all components on the Ender 3S printer purchased for the scanner.
+Tehcnically, you can 3D print all components on the Ender 3 printer purchased for the scanner.
 This is recommended only if you have limited access to other printers.
-If you decide to 3D print the components on the Ender 3S, you should first fully assemble the 3D printer following the video in Step 1.1 (not skipping any steps).
+If you decide to 3D print the components on the Ender 3, you should first fully assemble the 3D printer following the video in Step 1.1 (not skipping any steps).
 Then, print all components (as outlined below) before continuing on the project.
-Know that once modifications begin, it will take at least an hour to uninstall the syringe head and reinstall the print head for additional prints.
+Know that once you've modified the printer into the scanner, it will take around an hour to uninstall the VPD parts and restore the Ender to a print-worthy state.

 <details>
-  <summary> Click here for a complete list of required 3D printed parts, their associated quantities, and recommended print settings</summary>
+  <summary> Click here for a complete list of required 3D printed parts, their associated quantities, and recommended print settings/orientations</summary>

   TODO: Add the complete list of STL files and how many need to be made.